softprops/again/README.md

 }
 ```

 You may not want to retry _every_ kind of error.
-For correctness you can be more explicit in which kinds of errors should be retried with the module level `retry_if` function.
+For preciseness you can be more explicit in which kinds of errors should be retried with the module level `retry_if` function.

 ```rust
 use std::error::Error;